devmilad/candy-crush/README.md

 # 🛠️ Installation:

-1- Clone this repository.
+i- Clone this repository.
-2- Run npm install to install dependencies.
-3- Start the game with npm start.
+ii- Run npm install to install dependencies. iv- Start the game with npm start.